 Competitive Balance Equality (Specifically Highlighting Cisgender Athletes)

 The topic of including transgender athletes and competitive fairness is a complex issue, especially due to the evolving nature of the topic.
 Through thorough examination of scientific research, experience, and principles of competitive balance in the sport, multiple decisions have been made by both sovereign and domestic states on the topic.
 The development of inclusive policies that address the concerns regarding hormone levels, physical advantages within sex-linked differences, and competitive balance has and will be crucial to all major decisions regarding the topic in the future.
 It is clear that unconditional inclusion is a focal point in the sports world, but the issue that comes in front of this form of inclusion is the sex-linked differences between man and female, specifically through the question of when is someone past the stage of conversion creating a competitive disadvantage.
-This issue has rose greatly in the past, with cisgender athletes such as Tiffany Newell and Lia Thomas setting records in their female sports categories, in sports such as swimming and athletics which are usually associated with a higher aspect of physical fitness over skill (with a ball or a bat for example).
+This issue has risen greatly in the past, with cisgender athletes such as Tiffany Newell and Lia Thomas setting records in their female sports categories, in sports such as swimming and athletics which are usually associated with a higher aspect of physical fitness over skill (with a ball or a bat for example).
 By striving for a fair and inclusive approach, sports organizations (such as the NCAA in this instance) and governing bodies alike are working towards establishing guidelines that uphold both the principles of gender equality and the integrity of women’s sport.
 Regardless, balancing the rights of transgender athletes in regards to allowing their participation in their preferred sport with their gender identity and maintaining a level playing field for these athletes is a unique issue that requires thorough detail.

 Major Parties Involved and Their Views